prettydiff/wisdom/controversial_opinions.md

 If you are smart enough to understand the concept it will only take a few hours to learn the necessary APIs and master the concept, because there isn't much to it.
 If you aren't smart enough learning this is a near impossibility.

-This means the DOM, the glue that makes everything work, discriminates on the basis of intelligence.
+This means the DOM, the glue that makes everything work, discriminates on the basis of cognitive performance.
+As described earlier cognitive performance for just the DOM is measured as any IQ above a specified minimum and exceptionally low neuroticism.
+There is much more to the front-end than just some minor DOM traversal.

-For business that is problematic.
+For both business and practicing developers that is extremely problematic.
 Most of the work on the front end is a matter of displaying text on screen and trivial amounts of presentation or minor interactions.
 From a business perspective these requirements are assumed to be highly repetitive and low skill.
-Not as low skill as data entry, but not skilled enough to write original software.
+Not as low skill as data entry, but certainly not skilled enough to write original software.

 This is a problem.
 It isn't a technology problem as the technology works amazingly well and allows developers to create things that scale very efficiently.
 It is a business problem.
 More specifically it is a hiring problem.
 Actually, its a training and selection problem, but business wants this to be a hiring problem so that's what it is.

+The business solution to this problem is not to hire smarter people as that costs more and smarter people expect more from the business requirements.
+Instead the business solution is an additional layer of abstraction, which directs something simple yet challenging to something profoundly more confusing yet primitive.
+This opens the field of participation to a far wider distribution of people and it allows them to build really complex things which is supremely empowering.
+The problem with that is that it economically substantially increases the cost of the product through excess processes, additional technologies, tech debt, advanced maintenance costs, slower enhancement/feature delivery, and so forth.
+The business is forced to assume those extreme additional costs or pass those additional expenses to their customers.

 ## How to Promote
 In most larger companies there are two separate paths of elevation: